Blog · Analysis · Last reviewed June 23, 2026

 That sounds excessive until the hiring pipeline is read as infrastructure.
 A recruiter verifies a resume.
 A hiring manager evaluates a video call.
 HR collects identity documents.
 IT ships a laptop.
 An identity provider creates an account.
 A manager adds the worker to Slack, GitHub, Jira, Google Workspace, Microsoft 365, internal documentation, source repositories, customer systems, cloud consoles, payment platforms, and support queues.
 The institution experiences this as onboarding.
 An adversary experiences it as gaining legitimate access.

 The North Korean remote IT worker cases make that conversion visible.
 U.S. government advisories and prosecutions describe skilled workers using false, stolen, or borrowed identities to obtain remote IT work, route wages toward the Democratic People's Republic of Korea, and sometimes exfiltrate data or extort companies after discovery.
-The pattern is old enough to have advisories from 2022 and 2023, but the 2025 and 2026 enforcement record shows a mature institutional problem rather than a niche scam.
+The lesson is not that remote work is fake or that international workers are suspect.
+It is that hiring, identity, device, payroll, sanctions, and access controls have become one trust surface.

-This is why the case belongs with AI governance, not only cybersecurity.
+This is why the case belongs with AI in employment and security governance, not only cybersecurity.
 The hiring system, the identity system, the collaboration stack, the model-assisted application process, and the remote-work interface have fused.
 The institution is not only deciding who gets a job.
-It is deciding which mediated persona becomes trusted inside the machine.
+It is deciding which mediated persona becomes trusted inside the machine, beside the model-mediated interview, the enterprise permission map, and the identity layer that turns work into durable access.

 How the Scheme Works